Love for Sale (song)

 "Love for Sale" is a song by Cole Porter introduced by Kathryn Crawford in the musical The New Yorkers, which opened on Broadway on December 8, 1930, and closed in May 1931 after 168 performances.
 The song is written from the viewpoint of a prostitute advertising "love for sale".
+The song entered the American public domain on January 1, 2026 when its copyright expired.
+(Note: Its renewed copyright expired on January 1, 2026 when all published/properly copyrighted works from 1930 works did as explained by Duke Law's Center for the Study of the Public Domain.)

 Early versions

 The song's chorus, like many in the Great American Songbook, is written in the A-A-B-A format.
 However, instead of 32 bars, it has 64, plus an eight-bar tag.
 The tag is often dropped when the song is performed.
 The tune, like many of Porter's, shifts between a major and minor feeling.
 The A section is in the key of B-flat minor before modulating to B-flat major and back.

 Background

 When the song came out in 1930, a newspaper labelled it as "in bad taste"; radio stations avoided broadcasting it.
 Because of the complaints, Porter shifted the setting of the song in the musical to the Cotton Club in Harlem, where it was sung by an African American, Elisabeth Welch, instead of white singer Kathryn Crawford.

 Popular recordings in 1931 were made by Libby Holman and by Fred Waring's Pennsylvanians.
 The Jack Teagarden Orchestra recorded the song in February 1940, with Kitty Kallen as the featured vocalist.